 The majority of Trump’s voters didn’t use logic in their decision making process for voting for him.
 They responded to him on a visceral level.
 And, that is a sad commentary on a lot of America’s citizens.
 And, even worse, a sobering reminder of humanity’s level of ignorance.

-My Aunt Loretta posted on her Facebook Robert Reich’s “15 Warning Signs of Impending Tyranny.”
-Here they are:
+He are Robert Reich’s “15 Warning Signs of Impending Tyranny.”

 As tyrants take control of democracies, they typically: